-What Else We Saw On Our Stroll
+What I Saw On A Stroll

-It seemed today that everything red has gone into bloom and I couldn't just go off and let you think the only sights on our stroll, were a few nail riddled power poles.
+It seemed today that everything red has gone into bloom and I couldn't just go off and let you think the only sights on my stroll, were a few nail riddled power poles.
 Why would that induce anyone to go see their neighborhood?!
 Unless of course you are like me and think things like that are funky.

 Now I know these aren't red and they're not even in bloom, but these I am proud to say are my avocado tree's.
 I started them from pits, I put into some pots full of cinder.
 Took them about three weeks to pop up out of the soil and they soon outgrew their pots, so I planted them in my yard.
 The fruit on this first one, will get to near canon ball size and tastes very buttery.